 Additionally, pickled vegetables contain antioxidant properties due to the presence of certain compounds formed during the fermentation process.
 These antioxidants can help protect the body from oxidative stress and reduce the risk of chronic diseases.

-Some studies also suggest that the consumption of fermented foods, including pickled vegetables, may have potential benefits for weight management and metabolic health.
-The probiotics and bioactive compounds in fermented vegetables could play a role in regulating appetite and metabolism.
+Some studies suggest that consuming fermented foods, including pickled vegetables, may have a role in supporting weight management and metabolic health.
+The probiotics and bioactive compounds in fermented vegetables are thought to play a role in digestion and metabolism.

 Drawbacks of pickled vegetables